-Today, the Vietnam Veterans Memorial is a landmark feature of the nation’s capital and a must-see spot for visitors from around the world wishing to honor the fallen soldiers from a contentious 20th-century war.
-But the story of how this iconic Washington, D.C. memorial came to be is a tale of trauma, solidarity—and controversy.
+Today, the Vietnam Veterans Memorial is a landmark feature of the nation’s capital and a must-see spot for those wishing to honor the fallen soldiers from a contentious 20th-century war.
+But the story of how this iconic memorial came to be is a tale of trauma, solidarity—and controversy.

 Jan Scruggs’s Vietnam Veterans Memorial Fund

 The idea for the Vietnam Veterans Memorial began with one man: Jan Scruggs.
 Scruggs served in the U.S. Army 199th Light Infantry Brigade.
 He served two tours in Vietnam and was awarded a Purple Heart, three Army Commendation Medals, and a Commendation with Valor.
-Scruggs was obviously all too aware of the physical wounds combat could inflict.
-But when he thought about his experiences and those of his fellow veterans, his real concern was the emotional and social wounds the war had left behind.
+Scruggs was acutely aware of the physical wounds combat could inflict.
+But when he thought about the experiences of himself and his fellow veterans, his real concern was the emotional and social wounds the war had left behind.

 This article is from the series The Great Tours: Washington, D.C.
-Watch it now, on The Great Courses Plus.
+Watch it now, on Wondrium.

 From there, things moved quickly—very quickly by Washington, D.C. standards.
 Within two years, the fund had raised more than $8 million.
-Congress had approved a site near the Lincoln Memorial, and the Commission on Fine Arts (which, since Teddy Roosevelt’s day, had guided development on the Mall) had announced a design competition.
-More than 1,400 designs were submitted, and finally the commission selected the work of Maya Lin, who at the time was an undergraduate architecture student at Yale University.
+Congress had approved a site near the Lincoln Memorial, and the Commission on Fine Arts (which had guided development on the Mall since Teddy Roosevelt’s day) had announced a design competition.
+More than 1,400 designs were submitted, and finally, the commission selected the work of Maya Lin, who at the time was an undergraduate architecture student at Yale University.